LachlanCourt/rainbowBot/README.md

 ## Automated channel creation

-The bot also has functionality to read courses from a JSON file and automatically create text and voice channels accordingly.
+The bot has functionality to read courses from a JSON file and automatically create text and voice channels accordingly.
 The format is as follows:
 1. A category for each item in the `courses` dictionary in the specified JSON
 2. Nested in this category, a text channel for each item in that category's list